silverweed/silverweed.github.io/portfolio.md

       <div class='gamedesc' style='align-self: flex-start'>
         <h1>Master Thesis [currently unnamed]</h1>
         <p>My Master Thesis project, written in C++14 using the Vulkan API.
 Runs on Linux and Windows.</p>
-        <p>This project explores the concept of a “distributed rendering engine” with the aim to split the graphics
+        <p>This project explores the concept of a “distributed rendering engine” for videogames with the aim to split the graphics
         pipeline between a server and a client.
-My goal is to create a hybrid model between  the "classic heavyweight videogame client" (where the client makes all the processing needed for rendering) and the more recent "videogame streaming model"
+My goal is to create a hybrid model between  the "classic heavyweight client" model (where the client makes all the processing needed for rendering) and the more recent "streaming" model
         (where the server does all the processing and sends the stream of rendered frames to the client).</p>
         <p>In my project, models, textures and shaders live on the server, which does most of the application-stage
         work.
 Then, rather than rendering models and sending frames to the client, it sends preprocessed geometry data